ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This claim differentiates between different hardware models, products and variants manufactured by a particular OEM.
 The OEM is identified by OEM ID in {{oemid}}.

-This claim must be unique so as to differentiate the models and products for the OEM.
+This claim must be unique so as to differentiate the models and products for the OEM ID.
 This claim does not have to be globally unique, but it can be.
 A receiver of this claim MUST not assume it is globally unique.
 To globally identify a particular product, the receiver should concatenate the OEM ID and this claim.

+The granularity of the model, product or variant identification is for each OEM to decide.
+It may be very granular, perhaps including some version information.
+It may be very general, perhaps only indicating top-level products.
+An EAT profile may be more specific about what it should differentiate.

 The purpose of this claim is to identify models and products for use by protocols, not for human-readable descriptions.
 The format and encoding of this claim should not be human-readable to discourage use other than in protocols.